mukundbabbar/splunk/java-agent-docker-sidecar/README.md

 ### Option 2 - Using startup script

 - Create a shared volume and mount it to /shared/.
-- Modify sidecar Dockerfile - add following at end of file ->
+- Assuming shared volume is mounted at '/shared/' Modify sidecar Dockerfile - add following at end of file ->
 ```
      RUN mv /tmp/agent/splunk-otel-javaagent.jar /shared/
 ```